php-http/documentation/integrations/symfony-bundle.rst

 .. note::

-    Ideally, you would always use depndency injection and never rely on auto discovery to find a client.
+    Ideally, you would always use dependency injection and never rely on auto discovery to find a client.

 .. code-block:: yaml